This example shows how to train a Siamese network to compare handwritten digits using dimensionality reduction.

 testIdx = randi(5000); testImg = dlGroupX(:,:,:,testIdx); trialImgDisp = extractdata(testImg); figure imshow(trialImgDisp, 'InitialMagnification', 500);

 Find the reduced features of the test image using

 Find the 2-D reduced feature representation of each of the images in the group using the trained network.

 FGroupX = predict(dlnet,dlGroupX);

-Use the the reduced feature representation to find the nine images in the group that are closest to the test image, using the Euclidean distance metric.
+Use the reduced feature representation to find the nine images in the group that are closest to the test image, using the Euclidean distance metric.
 Display the images.

 distances = vecnorm(extractdata(trialF - FGroupX)); [~,idx] = sort(distances); sortedImages = groupX(:,:,:,idx); figure imshow(imtile(sortedImages(:,:,:,1:9)), 'InitialMagnification', 500);

 By reducing the images to a lower dimensionality, the network is able to identify images that are similar to the trial image.
 The reduced feature representation allows the network to discriminate between images that are similar and dissimilar.
 Siamese networks are often used in the context of facial or signature recognition.
-For example, you can train a Siamese network to accept an image of a face as an imput, and return a set of the most similar faces from a database.
+For example, you can train a Siamese network to accept an image of a face as an input, and return a set of the most similar faces from a database.

 modelGradients takes the Siamese

 X2, and the label